 The Kolcraft Cloud Plus is a great stroller for Disney that’s dependable, easy to manoeuvre, and budget-friendly.
 The three-tier canopy extends for maximum UV protection.
-The seat reclines almost fully so your bub can take a snooze after a day of walking.
+The seat reclines almost fully so your bub can take a snooze after a long days activity.

 This stroller is also incredibly travel-friendly, weighing in at just 11.8 lbs.
 It has an easy one-hand, self-standing fold and all-terrain wheels with front suspension for a smooth ride.
 We also like the extra-large under-seat cargo area, and it comes with a removable child tray and a parent tray.